 In simple words, it “spaghettifies” the function’s arguments, converting a N parameter function into N functions with a single parameter.

-Monads are the way of chaining things together with the wrong shape.
-They turn them into the right shape where they can be then composed.
+Monads are a way of chaining things together with different shapes between them.
+They turn them into the right shape so they can be composed.

 Monads are data structures that allow you to do some clever function composition in a simple way.
 Additionally, they are commonly used for :

-Order of evaluation: Since languages that provide monads by default tend to be pure functional and declarative, the exact order of evaluation in not known.
-One thing that monads are used for is to enforce a particular order of evaluation in places where that is important.
+Order of evaluation: Since languages that provide monads by default tend to be pure functional and declarative, the exact order of evaluation is not known.
+One thing that monads are used for is to enforce a particular order of evaluation in places where this is important.